Skip to main content

 Feedback

-As this is a beta feature, we’re actively collecting feedback to improve extraction accuracy and expand coverage.
-Please share your experiences and suggestions through your account manager or support channels.
+This is a beta feature and we’re actively collecting feedback to improve extraction accuracy and expand coverage.
+Please share your experiences and suggestions on support channels or to your account manager.